| ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 Fleet Science Center Fun Summer Exhibits & Programs October, 2011

-Museum Council Kids Free All month long, kids 12 and under get into the Fleet for FREE with the easy-to-download coupon found at the San Diego Museum Council website.
+Kids Free Admission in October All month long, kids 12 and under get into the Fleet for FREE with the easy-to-download coupon found at the San Diego Museum Council website.
 Reference the coupon for details of the offer.
 Twenty-four museums in all are offering free admission.
 Get up, get out, and explore San Diego's museums with your children throughout the month of October!

 October 1 - 31